ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-inserting.md

 ### Installation

 The {@link module:image/autoimage~AutoImage} plugin recognizes image links in the pasted content and embeds them shortly after they are injected into the document to speed up the editing.
-Accepted image extensions are: `jpg`, `jpeg`, `png`, `gif`, `ico`.
+Accepted image extensions are: `jpg`, `jpeg`, `png`, `gif`, and `ico`.
 Use the following code to enable the plugin in your editor.
 There is no toolbar configuration for this feature.

 ```js
 import AutoImage from '@ckeditor/ckeditor5-image/src/autoimage';